abdreams/CompetitiveProgramming/README.md

-To create a `MarketSectorsPage` component that opens when "See All" is clicked in the `MarketSectors` component, and contains a table with columns for name, value, and change along with a filter for high to low, follow these steps:
+Let's adjust the `MarketSectorsPage` component to center it horizontally and move the "Market Sectors" heading to the center of the table.
+We'll also add sorting functionality directly on the column heading for the value column.

-### 1. Create `MarketSectorsPage` Component
+### 1. Update `MarketSectorsPage` Component

 #### `MarketSectorsPage.js`